venividiascii/standard-homeware/README.md

 - Pseodo-parametric.
 People don't need to customize if they don't want to; they just pick a size that works.
 - Visual catalog.
 The big style grid with parts on one axis and sets on the other.

-### Buzzword Bank
-The name of this project is not finalized, so in this place I'll list relevant words that could be used to describe the project.
-Mix and Match, Categories.
-Choose your function and style. homewares. organized. catalog of standard homewares. form and function.
-Good 3D Household Goods and Decor. essentials and accessories, Free Things, Buy My Stuff

 ### About the Project
 All models in this project are made with free and open source software:
 - **FreeCAD** for parametric dimensioned designs